qdrant/landing_page/qdrant-landing/content/articles/hybrid-search.md

 might be described as some sort of hybrid.
 Some of the most popular definitions are:

 1. A combination of vector search with [attribute filtering](https://qdrant.tech/documentation/filtering/).
-   We won't dive much into details, as we like to call it filtered vector search.
+   We won't dive much into details, as we like to call it just filtered vector search.
 2. Vector search with keyword-based search.
 This one is covered in this article.
 3. A mix of dense and sparse vectors.
 That strategy will be covered in the upcoming article.